Matching Estimators for Causal Effects of Multiple Treatments: Simulations

 \subsection{Evaluating coverage of matching estimator by simulation}

 We examined the operating characteristics of the different procedures in finite samples, using simulations.
-Although the derivations in Section \ref{sec:estimator} are not limited to a specific matching algorithm, we examined their performance using the vector matching algorithm \citep{lopez-15}.
-The simulations were conducted using the Matching package \citep{sekhon-11} in R Studio \citep{RSoftware}.
+The derivations in Section \ref{sec:estimator} are limited to a specific matching algorithm that relies on the $||X_{i}-X_{j}||_{A}$ distance measure between units $i$ and $j$.
+Thus, we examined the performance of the matching estimators using either the vector matching algorithm \cite{lopez-15} or a matching algorithm that is based on the Mahalanobis distance of the logit GPS vector \cite{scotina-18}.
+Because both matching algorithms yielded similar results, we provide the results for vector matching in the manuscript and the results for matching on the Mahalanobis distance of the logit GPS vector are described in the Supplementary Material (Table 1).
+The simulations were conducted using the Matching package \cite{sekhon-11} in R Studio \cite{RSoftware}.

 The performance of the different matching estimators were compared using a complete factorial design.
 The simulation configurations comprise two types of factors.
 The first set of factors describes the covariate distributions and sample sizes, which are either known to the investigator, or can be easily estimated without examining outcome data.
-The second set of factors involve the response surfaces which are unknown to the investigator and cannot be estimated in the design stage.
+The second set of factors involves the response surfaces which are unknown to the investigator and cannot be estimated at the design stage.
 The covariates' values of the $n_{1}$, $n_{2}=\gamma n_{1}$, and $n_{3}=\gamma^{2}n_{1}$ units receiving treatments 1, 2, and 3, respectively, are generated from multivariate normal or multivariate $t_{7}$ distributions:

 where $f\in\{N, t_{7}\}$, and